Mills Corporation: Acquisition by Simon Property Group

 On January 17, 2007, the Mills Corporation agreed to a buyout from Brookfield Asset Management, based out of Toronto.
 The deal was valued at US$1.35 billion.
 The company was forced to seek help after a possible management misconduct resulted in a $350 million accounting error.
 Brookfield would have paid $21 for each share of Mills Corporation.
 However, on February 13, 2007, Mills announced that their board had determined that a competing offer from Simon Property Group of Indianapolis, Indiana was superior to the Brookfield offer.
 Brookfield had the option to submit a counter offer, but on February 16, 2007, Simon Property Group and Farallon Capital agreed to acquire Mills for $25.25 per common share.

-On April 6, 2007, Farallon and Simon completed the acquisition of Mills.
-All former Mills malls became Simon properties at the acquisition date and are now shown on Simon's website.
-The Mills became Simon's fifth retail platform, along with Regional Malls (the 21st Century malls included) and Chelsea Premium Outlets.
-The new platform (for Landmark Mills only) is known as The Mills: A Simon Company.
+The acquisition was completed in April 2007, and all former Mills malls became Simon properties at the acquisition date and are now shown on Simon's website.
+The Mills became Simon's fifth retail platform, along with Regional Malls and Chelsea/Prime Retail Premium Outlets.
+The new branding for The Mills Corporation is known as The Mills: A Simon Company, or simply The Mills.

+KanAm Grund Group

+The Mills Corporation frequently partnered with German-based investment firm KanAm Grund Group, which helped fund and develop multiple Mills malls.
+Through funds like KanAm USA XX and XXI, they held stakes in major U.S. malls, including Arundel Mills, Concord Mills, Colorado Mills, and Galleria at Pittsburgh Mills.
+During the SEC investigation of The Mills Corporation, KanAm froze its funds in 2006, with Simon Property Group and General Growth Properties (GGP) interested in acquiring them.
+In the case of Washington Harbour, that property was developed under KanAm Realty, a subsidiary of KanAm International.

+After Simon acquired The Mills Corp., they later attempted to acquire KanAm's shares in the Mills portfolio.
+However, the Joint Venture Agreements contract stated that to acquire KanAm, they had to be paid in "Mills Units".
+When Simon acquired Mills, those specific units technically went defunct.
+KanAm sued Simon for this, arguing that the attempted buyout was a breach of contract, and while Simon responded by offering KanAm "Simon Units" as an alternative, KanAm insisted on the Mills Units, and in March 2017, the lawsuit was settled by the Delaware Court of Chancery, which sided with KanAm and argued that because Simon phased out the Mills Units, they are permanently barred from buying out KanAm's shares in the Mills portfolio.

+Because of this, KanAm continues to hold shares in the following Mills malls.
+The percentage next to the mall names is the amount of shares they own.